 The act also introduces a new duty requiring that drivers assist disabled passengers to identify and find the vehicle they have booked, without making any additional charge for doing so.
 This would be on the condition that the driver is made aware before the start of the journey that the passenger requires assistance to identify or find the vehicle.
 This would be particularly helpful for visually impaired passengers and those with learning disabilities or cognitive impairments.

 We know that most people in the taxi trade already undertake all of the above and more to assist customers with additional needs, but we wanted to make you aware that the above will shortly be legal requirements, with fines of up to £1000 for non-compliance.
-In addition to the above additional driver duties, local authorities will now be legally required to publish a register of licensed wheelchair-accessible Taxi’s and PHV’s (something which North Devon already do).
+In addition to the above additional driver duties, local authorities will now be legally required to publish a register of licensed wheelchair-accessible Taxi’s and PHV’s.

-In addition to the above, the Taxis and Private Hire Vehicles (Safeguarding and Road Safety) Act 2022 will become law later this month (31st May).
+In addition to the above, the Taxis and Private Hire Vehicles (Safeguarding and Road Safety) Act 2022 became effective on the 31 May 2022.
 There are two main requirements under the Act, both falling to Local Authorities but with an impact on the taxi and PH trade.
 The requirements are that:

 Where a Local Authority has information about a taxi or PHV driver licensed by another authority that is relevant to safeguarding or road safety concerns in its area, it must share that information with the authority that issued that driver’s licence.